samsquire/ideas2/README.md

 A ticket is for saying where you're trying to go, not that you've paid.
 Ticketless travel is possible through credit cards loaded with digital tickets and NFC.

-# 41. Conveyor belt GUI
+# 41. Conveyor belt GUI - Development with a chat bot

 Imagine if a web request response had to be constructed by a human being.
 The incoming request sits on a queue.
 The UI has conveyor belts that take relevant information to the human operator.
 The human operator interacts with these request objects and constructs a response object and puts it in the response conveyor belt hole.